Wolfhalden: Demographics

 In the 2007 federal election the FDP received 65.1% of the vote.

-In Wolfhalden about 74.6% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+About 74.6% of the population (age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Wolfhalden has an unemployment rate of 1.8%.
 As of 2005, there were 65 people employed in the primary economic sector and about 29 businesses involved in this sector.
 372 people are employed in the secondary sector and there are 26 businesses in this sector.
 175 people are employed in the tertiary sector, with 54 businesses in this sector.

 The historical population is given in the following table: